Storage provider

 View the smart contract source code.

-Using a provider by clients
+Using a provider

 To use a storage provider, you need to first know the address of its smart contract.
 You can retrieve the provider's parameters using the following command in storage-daemon-cli